dmak007/cert_demos/04_intermission_trust/readme.md

 `openssl_trust_wiki.sh` for how to pass the globalsign root certificate to openssl so that it trusts Wikipedia.

-## Can we pretend that our self-signed cert was issued by GlobalSign?
+## Can we fake that our certificate was signed by GlobalSign?

-From the above, it seems that one way to make our self-signed certificate trusted is to make it look as if it was signed by the GlobalSign root CA.
+In short, no. To sign a certificate, you need a private key.
+We can create a CA called 'GlobalSign', but the private key will be different to GlobalSign's private key.
+This will cause signature validation to fail when browsers, openssl etc. go to check GlobalSign's signature on our certificate.

-Is this possible?
+To see this in practice, see 04.01 in this directory.

 ## todo: trust our self-signed cert